The Evaluation Process

 We ask that you wear street clothes during your stay.
 Most residents find that loose and comfortable or exercise clothes and rubber soled shoes work best.

-Residents receive therapy daily.
-Depending on their diagnosis, they may have physical therapy once or twice each day (once a day on weekends).
-Occupational therapy is provided three to five times a week (but not on the weekends).
+Residents are scheduled for therapy based upon their evaluations and specific therapy needs The therapy schedule will be posted in your room each day.
 The therapists focus on helping the resident increase their strength, flexibility and endurance.
 Physical therapy will help them perform mobility tasks safely such as walking, transfers from one surface to another and climbing stairs.
 Occupational therapy will help them safely perform functional tasks such as bathing, dressing and other activities of daily living.
+Speech therapy will address communication and swallowing impairments.

 The resident's active participation is vital to their successful recovery.
-Residents are encouraged to complete as many tasks for themselves as possible, with our help, of course.
+Residents are encouraged to complete as many tasks for themselves as possible, with the appropriate amount of assistance or supervision.
 Sitting up in a chair for meals is recommended to increase endurance and facilitate eating.

 It is extremely important that our residents remain active.
 The resident's team meets in conference twice each week to review their progress, discuss discharge plans and ensure residents meet insurance criteria for skilled care.
-Family members are also welcome to attend these meetings.
+Family members and residents are also welcome to attend the meeting.